Balsamic Strawberry Parfait Recipe

 Can I buy candied walnuts!
 Sure!
 Don’t worry about making your own if you don’t want to!
 They are pretty easy though, here is my recipe for candied walnuts.

 What can I serve parfaits in?
 If you are doing a party and want easy clean up, just buy clear wine glasses or short, stubby cups and throw them away after.
-At home, use long stem wine glasses for a dramatic effect.
-You can also use mason jars or champagne flutes.
-You can, of course, use actual parfait glasses too.

 Are yogurt parfaits healthy?
 I loathe the word healthy, it really means something different to everyone.
 Low carb, low cal, low fat, high fat, gluten free… everyone’s definition is different.
 You can scroll on down and look at the nutrional information to decide for yourself.